Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 02 Formal Report.md

 ![[../../Media/Pasted image 20240130173915.png]]
 Figure 3: Schematic of Hardware with the signed 0 removed

 ### Discussion
 - It was very interesting to see how simulated hardware can be visualized using waveforms, and the capabilities of Vivado to do so.
+-
 - In Figure 1, we saw how changing the 2 inputs would affect the outputs, and we could see how the outputs operated with an additional bit using sign extension.
 - In Figure 2 and Figure 3, we could see a visual representation of our simulation and the small but significant changes that signs have on our program.
+- This lab was very enjoyable.
+It was interesting to see how Vivado is used firsthand and being able to experiment with it ourselves.
+We look forward to seeing how to use it more in-depth as the course continues.

 ### Conclusion
 We have created a simulation that represents a simple comparator using principles such as signed 5 bit, sign extension, and unsigned 5 bit.
 By using the various ways of displaying the simulation we can more easily interpret and explain the details of the simulation to learn all the parts of a digital comparator.